curious-odd-man/RgxGen/README.md

 ## Support

 I plan to support this library, so you're welcome to open issues or reach me by e-mail in case of any questions.
+Any suggestions, feature requests or bug reports are welcome!